The Ten Best Selling Songs in Austria in 2004

 7 Yeah! - Usher, Lil Jon & Ludacris

-Ladies and gentleman: the most instantly recognizable beat of all time!
+Ladies and gentlemen: the most instantly recognizable beat of all time!

-I think this was the first time Austria got confronted with the hip hop leaning end of RnB - before, the popular RnB songs were much closer to pop or neo-soul.
+I think this was the first time Austria was confronted with the hip-hop-leaning end of R&B. Before, the popular R&B songs were much closer to pop or neo-soul.

 8 Behind Blue Eyes - Limp Bizkit

-I think it's funny how extremely different this song - and the band itself for that matter - is received in America and Austria, because Limp Bizkit's cover of "Behind Blue Eyes" is actually very well liked over here.
-Although The Who are really popular, LB's version is far more often played, it's heard every other day.
-As I told earlier on another list, my father, who only really loves a handful of 21st century songs and hates covers (favorite bands Pink Floyd, Emerson Lake & Palmer, Led Zeppelin, Deep Purple, Queen,...), considers this one of the best songs of its time, and almost as good as the original.
-He's not alone with this opinion.
+I think it's funny how differently this song, and the band itself, is received in America and Austria.
+Limp Bizkit's cover of "Behind Blue Eyes" is very well-liked over here.
+Although The Who are really popular, LB's version is played more often.
+You hear it every other day.
+As I mentioned earlier on another list, my father, who only really loves a handful of 21st-century songs and hates covers (his favorite bands are Pink Floyd, Emerson Lake & Palmer, Led Zeppelin, Deep Purple, and Queen), considers this one of the best songs of its time and almost as good as the original.
+He's not alone in this opinion.

 Personally, I think both versions are very good.
-Roger Daultry is the better singer, but Fred Durst does a fine job as well.
-Although both start off close to each other, they go different directions as it goes on - The Who add more hard rock and Limp Bizkit add electronic elements that blend well with the soft rock, as well as a new verse. ...more
+Roger Daltrey is the better singer, but Fred Durst does a fine job as well.
+Although both versions start off similarly, they diverge as the song progresses.
+The Who add more hard rock, while Limp Bizkit adds electronic elements that blend well with the soft rock, as well as a new verse.
+Still, it does not sound disrespectful to the original but like a new interpretation of a great classic.

 9 Obsesión - Aventura